Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms: Rings and algebras

 A domain $R$ is \emph{computable} if $R$ comes equipped with a way of encoding elements of $R$ in bits (i.e.\ the elements of $R$ are recursively enumerable, allowing repetitions) along with deterministic algorithms to perform ring operations in $R$ (addition, subtraction, and multiplication) and to test if $x=0 \in R$; a ring is \emph{polynomial-time computable} if these algorithms run in polynomial time (in the bit size of the input).
 A field is \emph{computable} if it is a computable ring and furthermore there exists an algorithm to divide by a nonzero element.
 For precise definitions and a thorough survey of the subject of computable rings we refer to Stoltenberg-Hansen and Tucker \cite{SHT} and the references contained therein.

-A domain $R$ which is the localization of a ring which is finitely generated over its prime ring is computable by the theory of Gr\"obner bases \cite{GathenGerhard}.
-For example, any finitely generated algebra over $\Z$ or $\Q$ (without zerodivisors, since we restrict to domains) is computable, and in particular the coordinate ring of any integral affine variety over a finitely generated field is computable.
+\begin{exm} A domain $R$ which is the localization of a ring which is finitely generated over its prime ring is computable by the theory of Gr\"obner bases \cite{GathenGerhard}.
+For example, any finitely generated algebra over $\Z$ or $\Q$ (without zerodivisors, since we restrict to domains) is computable, and in particular the coordinate ring of any integral affine variety over a finitely generated field is computable. \end{exm}

-If $R$ is a computable domain, then $F$ is a computable field if elements are represented in bits as pairs of elements of $R$ in the usual way.
-Inexact fields (e.g.\ local fields, such as $\Q_p$ or $\R$) are not computable, since they are uncountable!
-However, see the discussion in \S \ref{localfields} for the use of a computable subring which works well in our situation.
+\begin{exm} If $R$ is a computable domain, then $F$ is a computable field if elements are represented in bits as pairs of elements of $R$ in the usual way. \end{exm}

+\begin{rmk} Inexact fields (e.g.\ local fields, such as $\Q_p$ or $\R$) are not computable, since they are uncountable!
+However, see the discussion in \S \ref{localfields} for the use of a computable subring which works well in our situation. \end{rmk}

-A number field $F$ is computable, specified by the data of the minimal polynomial of a primitive element (itself described by the sequence of its coefficients, given as rational numbers); elements of $F$ are described by their standard representation in the basis of powers of the primitive element \cite[\S 4.2.2]{Cohen}.
-For a detailed exposition of algorithms for computing with a number field $F$, see Cohen \cite{Cohen,Cohen2} and Pohst and Zassenhaus \cite{PZ}.
+\begin{exm} A number field $F$ is computable, specified by the data of the minimal polynomial of a primitive element (itself described by the sequence of its coefficients, given as rational numbers); elements of $F$ are described by their standard representation in the basis of powers of the primitive element \cite[\S 4.2.2]{Cohen}.
+For a detailed exposition of algorithms for computing with a number field $F$, see Cohen \cite{Cohen,Cohen2} and Pohst and Zassenhaus \cite{PZ}. \end{exm}

-\begin{rmk} \emph{Global function fields}, i.e.\ finite extensions of $\F_p(T)$, can be treated in a parallel fashion to number fields.
+\begin{rmk} \emph{Global function fields}, i.e.\ finite extensions of $k(T)$ with $k$ a finite field, can be treated in a parallel fashion to number fields.
 Unfortunately, at the present time the literature is much less complete in providing a suite of algorithms for computing with integral structures in such fields---particularly in the situation where one works in a relative extension of such fields---despite the fact that some of these algorithms have already been implemented in \textsf{Magma} \cite{Magma} by Hess \cite{Hess}.
 Therefore, in this article we will often consider just the case of number fields and content ourselves to notice that the algorithms we provide will generalize with appropriate modifications to the global function field setting. \end{rmk}

 Throughout this article, when discussing algorithms, we will assume that the domain $R$ and its field of fractions $F$ are computable.

 Let $B$ be a $F$-algebra with $\dim_F B=n$ and basis $e_1,e_2,\dots,e_n$ (as an $F$-vector space), and suppose $e_1=1$.
 A \emph{multiplication table} for $B$ is a system of $n^3$ elements $(c_{ijk})_{i,j,k=1,\dots,n}$ of $F$, called \emph{structure constants}, such that multiplication in $B$ is given by